***Please note the handbook is being revised and there will be changes made...

 In a Christian atmosphere, our students receive daily education in religious truths and traditions.
 Liturgical services, prayer services, and other forms of devotion suitable to the needs of the students are also included in our Religious Education Program.
 All students are required to take the religion courses and participate in any religious service conducted as part of the regular school program.

 First Penance, First Holy Communion, Confirmation

-These sacraments are parish based with direction coming from the parish that the family is registered.
-Parents will be notified when meetings and workshops are scheduled so that they can assist in the preparation of their children for the sacraments.
+These sacraments are parish based with direction coming from the parish at which the family is registered.
+Parents will be notified by their parish when meetings and workshops are scheduled so that they can assist in the preparation of their children for the sacraments.

 School doors open at 7:35 AM for student arrival.
 Your child is expected to be picked up at dismissal by 2:25.

 Supervision is available at a charge before or after these times.
 Students may be dropped off at the cafeteria doors 7:00-7:35.

 On regular dismissal days, an After School Program is available until 5:30 PM.
 On four hour dismissal days an afternoon program is available until 3:00.
 There is no After School Program on the last day before Thanksgiving and Christmas breaks.

 Students are not permitted in the school after dismissal unless they are attending a school sponsored activity in progress.
 At the conclusion of the activity, students must be picked up or attend to After School Program.
 Students who do not attend the program regularly should bring a note from their parent/guardian requesting the child be sent to the After School Program for that day.
 Teachers need to know a change in transportation at the end of the day.
 Without a note, the child will be sent home in their usual fashion.
 Please help us to avoid confusion in this matter.